elixir-europe/biohackathon-projects-2021/projects/8/README.md

 ## Further project information

+Please have a look at the [slide deck](https://docs.google.com/presentation/d/1SPGa0IPsnLoTYHgMjCbbXcM8R9iPm5bB9moN_3vWx_Y/edit) we prepared for the BioHackathon.

-Information about the ELIXIR Cloud & AAI initiative initiative can be found on this [website](https://elixir-europe.github.io/cloud/) and at our [github organization](https://github.com/elixir-cloud-aai).
+More information about the ELIXIR Cloud & AAI initiative initiative can be found on this [website](https://elixir-europe.github.io/cloud/) and at our [github organization](https://github.com/elixir-cloud-aai).

 WESkit code development will be done in the WESkit Gitlab Repositories.
 The [Gitlab project group](https://gitlab.com/one-touch-pipeline/weskit) contains repositories specifically for the [WES-API service](https://gitlab.com/one-touch-pipeline/weskit/api), [Documentation](https://gitlab.com/one-touch-pipeline/weskit/documentation), and [deployment](https://gitlab.com/one-touch-pipeline/weskit/deployment).